 The Update Manager baselines are two types: host baselines and virtual machine baselines.
 To update objects in your vSphere inventory, you can use predefined baselines, system-managed baselines, or custom baselines, which you create.

-When you scan hosts and virtual machines you evaluate them against baselines and baseline groups to determine their level of compliance.
+When you scan hosts and virtual machines, you evaluate them against baselines and baseline groups to determine their level of compliance.

 Depending on the purpose for which you want to use them, host baselines can contain a collection of one or more patches, extensions, or upgrades.
 Therefore host baselines are upgrade, extension, or patch baselines.
-To update or upgrade your hosts you can use the Update Manager default baselines, or custom baselines that you create.
+To update or upgrade your hosts you can use the Update Manager default baselines, or the custom baselines that you create.